gadirajus13/3D-Surface-Reconstruction/README.md

 - This step generates a triangular mesh representation of each object's surface.

 6. **Mesh Refinement:**
-- The reconstructed meshes may have some artifacts or noise.
-- Laplacian and Taubin smoothing techniques are applied to refine the meshes.
+- As the reconstructed meshes usually contain some artifacts or noise, Laplacian and Taubin smoothing techniques are applied to refine the meshes.
 - Laplacian smoothing smooths the mesh by averaging the positions of neighboring vertices.
 - Taubin smoothing is a two-step smoothing process that helps to preserve mesh details while reducing noise.
 - Additionally, degenerate triangles, duplicated vertices, and non-manifold edges are removed to improve mesh quality.